Biology and sexual orientation: Fetal development and hormones

+2D:4D ratio correlation with sexual orientation has been recently researched.
+In a meta-analysis (Swift-Gallant et al.), digit ratios were more masculine in lesbians and more feminine in gay men.
+Gay men had more feminine digit ratios on both the right and left hands, contrary to previous analyses, such as Grimbos et al. which found "no association of 2D:4D with male sexual orientation".
+Although previous studies tended to group bisexual and homosexual individuals as "non-heterosexual", or left them out completely, the Swift-Gallant meta-analysis found that bisexual individuals were more similar to heterosexual individuals in their digit ratios.

 Maternal immune responses during fetal development are strongly demonstrated as causing male homosexuality and bisexuality.
 Research since the 1990s has demonstrated that as a woman has more sons, there is a higher chance of later born sons having same-sex attraction.
 During pregnancy, male cells enter a mother's bloodstream, which provoke an immune response to neutralize them.
 These antibodies are then released on future male fetuses and may neutralize Y-linked antigens, which play a role in brain masculinization, leaving areas of the brain responsible for sexual attraction in the female-typical default position, i.e. expressing attraction to men.
 Each subsequent son will increase the levels of these antibodies, creating the observed fraternal birth order effect.
 Biochemical evidence to support this effect was confirmed in a lab study in 2017, finding that mothers with a gay son, particularly those with older brothers, had heightened levels of antibodies to the NLGN4Y Y-protein than mothers with heterosexual sons.
 This effect is estimated to account for between 15 and 29% of gay men, while other gay and bisexual men are thought to owe sexual orientation to genetic and hormonal interactions.

 Socialization theories, which were dominant in the 1900s, favored the idea that children were born "undifferentiated" and were socialized into gender roles and sexual orientation.
 This led to medical experiments in which newborn and infant boys were surgically reassigned into girls after accidents such as botched circumcisions.
 These males were then reared and raised as females without telling them, but contrary to expectations, this did not make them feminine nor attracted to men.
 All published cases providing sexual orientation grew up to be strongly attracted to women.
 The failure of these experiments demonstrate that socialization effects do not induce feminine sexual behavior or psychology in males, and that the organizational effects of hormones on the fetal brain prior to birth have permanent effects.
 These indicate the primary role of nature, not post-birth nurture, in the development of male sexual orientation.